rajabishek/swift-essentials/manuscript/sample.md

 Swift provides its own versions of all fundamental C and Objective-C types, including `Int` for integers, `Double` and `Float` for floating point values, `Bool` for boolean values, and `String` for textual data.
 These are some of the primitive dataypes that are present in Swift.
 Apart from these Swift also provides three powerul collection types `Array`,` Set` and `Dictionary`.

 Swift also introduces certain advanced types such a tuples.
 Tuple enables us to create and pass around a group of values.
 For example we can use this to return multiple values from a function as a single compound value.
 Lets say we have a function that returns the status of a http request, now using tuples we could return both the status code and the message as a single compound value from the function.

+Swift also introduces optional types, which can handle the absense of a value.
+These are called as optionals.
+Optionals say either there is a value, and it equals x or there isn't a value at all.
+They are the heart of many of Swift's most powerful features.